Ranking: WSSU’s online early childhood education program most affordable in nation

 WSSU’s BKE program is accredited through the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina State Board of Education.
 WSSU offers three concentrations: Teacher Licensure, Administration and Leadership, and Early Intervention and Preschool.

 This is one of three recent national rankings for the program, which began at WSSU in 1999.
-The program also recently placed in the top 25 in two other national rankings.

 “Our BKE program has served the Winston-Salem community for many years,” said Dr. Dawn Hicks Tafari, an assistant professor in the Department of Education and interim coordinator for the BKE program “We have a strong program with a legacy that is perpetuated by hard-working early childhood education professionals who are social justice-minded and believe in advocating for all children.
 We appreciate this recognition as an opportunity to continue to grow and expand the work we do.”